Vieux Fort, Saint Lucia

 while the surrounding district of Vieux Fort has a total population of about 15,132 in 2010.

 History

 In the 18th and 19th centuries it was an important centre of the sugar industry in Saint Lucia, before that industry declined.

 During World War II, the Americans constructed an airfield called Beane Army Airfield.
 After the war it was subsequently expanded to form Hewanorra International Airport.

-Today, Vieux Fort is the main point of entry for Saint Lucia and also hosts a port just to the south of the town.
-It is also a major industrial area and also hosts other places such as St Jude's Hospital and the George Odlum Stadium.
+Today, Vieux Fort is the main point of entry for Saint Lucia, and also hosts a port just to the south of the town.
+It is also a major industrial area, and also hosts other places, such as the St Jude Hospital, as well as George Odlum Stadium.